pipoe2h/calm_vsmeq4/calm_cloud_sdk/calm_cloud_sdk.rst

        .. figure:: images/sdk_21.png

 #.
-Delete AWS RDS MySQL with AWS SDK.
+Delete Azure Database for MySQL with Azure SDK.

    - On the left pane, expand **Service**, **MySQL**, **VM**, **Post-delete**
    - On the center of the screen, click **+ Task**